 Medication For Malaria

 Many people think that malaria is similar to the flu and isn’t that serious – this is not the case.
 Malaria is very serious and, if not treated, can even lead to death.
-Do your research and determine if you are traveling to a malaria zone on your African trip.
+Research and determine if you are traveling to a malaria zone on your African trip.

-Most of South Africa, Namibia, Botswana, and much of Northern Africa are not affected by malaria.
-Malaria is a vector-borne illness is spread by mosquitos, and mosquitos require water to live and reproduce.
+Most of South Africa, Namibia, Botswana, and Northern Africa are unaffected by malaria.
+Malaria is a vector-borne illness spread by mosquitos, requiring water to live and reproduce.
 It’s very rare to find Malaria in arid climates.

 I advise waiting until you land in Africa to get your malaria medicine; it is cheaper, and I find the information to be better than Western doctors who can barely diagnose the symptoms.
 If you don’t have the time to get medicine after you land in Africa make sure you have enough for your entire trip before your departure.

-There are two different types of medication used for malaria prevention, Malarone and Doxycycline.
-It’s best for those on a short trip to take some form of malaria prevention as both come with their own side effects.
+Two different types of medication are used for malaria prevention: Malarone and Doxycycline.
+It’s best for those on a short trip to take some form of malaria prevention, as both come with their side effects.

 In all our time in Africa, we have only taken prevention for about two weeks while in Malawi because of its high risk.
 For numerous months on end, taking a drug posed too much risk to our bodies.
 Some volunteer programs require their members to take some form of medication regularly.
 It’s also worth picking up the treatment over the counter when you land in Africa (Mozambique and Malawi sell it OTC).